-For your Sixt car hire in Spain we have a wide choice of premium rental cars at affordable rates supported by excellent customer service.
+Here at Sixt car hire in Spain, we have a wide choice of premium rental cars at affordable rates supported by excellent customer service.
 We aim to get your business or leisure trip off to a great start.
-Whatever your budget we have the perfect rental car for you from economical saloons to something more luxurious.
-Carry on reading for some helpful driving and travel tips to help you make the most of your car hire deals in Spain.
+No matter your budget or requirements, we will have the perfect rental car for you from compact cars, economical saloons to something more luxurious like a convertible or 4x4.
+See below for our list of locations, or for some useful driving and travel tips to help you make the most of your time in Spain.

 We have over sixty car hire in Spain branches located on the mainland, the Canary Isles and the Balearics.
 We can be found at international airports, major train stations, city centres and hotels making collecting your Sixt rental vehicle easy.
 Booking your car rental in Spain is straightforward and if your plans change, cancellations are often free of charge.
 Take a look at the map above to see the main cities and attractions to visit when you rent a car in Spain.

 Every Sixt car rental in Spain is supplied by well-known names like BMW, Jaguar, Audi and Mercedes-Benz.
 Our bookings page makes it easy to select cars with automatic transmission, arrange one-way car rentals and choose optional extras such as child seats.

 Spain accepts EU driving licences along with international driving licences belonging to European non-residents.
 If in a non-Roman alphabet like Arabic, Japanese or Russian your licence must be accompanied by an International Driver's Permit (IDP) obtained in the UK from Post Offices or online.

 The minimum age for renting a Sixt car hire in Spain is 18 but surcharges apply if you are under 25.
 Full details can be found in our online booking brocess.